VeerMuchandi/anthosbm/standalone/readme.md

 # Standalone Cluster

 We will set up and Anthos Standalone cluster with Ubuntu server as the OS.
-While we create
+The cluster will be installed on virtual machines created using KVM on a single host machine.

 ## Prerequisites